A nonautonomous epidemic model with general incidence and isolation: Introduction

-The structure of the paper is as follows: in section~\ref{section:NP} we introduce the model and the main definitions; in section~\ref{section:SR} we state our main Theorem; in the next sections we look at some particular cases of our model, namely, in section~\ref{section:RNAS} we particularize for the autonomous model, in section~\ref{section:NSIQRSIR} we see that the asymptotically autonomous model has the same thresholds as the limiting autonomous model, in section~\ref{section:PER} we obtain thresholds for the periodic model with constant death and recruitment rates and, in section~\ref{section:GEN} we consider the general nonautonomous model with mass-action, standard and quarantine-adjusted incidences; in section~\ref{section:PT} we prove some auxiliary results and the main theorem; finally, in section~\ref{section:SIM} we present some simulations that illustrate our result.
+The structure of the paper is as follows: in section~\ref{section:NP} we introduce the model and the main definitions; in section~\ref{section:SR} we state our main Theorem; in the next sections we look at some particular cases of our model, namely, in section~\ref{section:RNAS} we particularize for the autonomous model, in section~\ref{section:NSIQRSIR} we see that the asymptotically autonomous model has the same thresholds as the limiting autonomous model, in section~\ref{section:PER} we obtain thresholds for the periodic model with constant death and recruitment rates, in section~\ref{section:GEN} we consider the general nonautonomous model with mass-action and constant birth and death rates, in section~\ref{section:GENSQA} we consider the general nonautonomous model with standard and quarantine-adjusted incidences; in section~\ref{section:PT} we prove some auxiliary results and the main theorem; in section~\ref{section:SIM} we present some simulations that illustrate our results; finally in section~\ref{section:D} we summarize our results and consider some possible future work.